 As noted, you may also come across them if shopping rates online, as they do seem to advertise quite a bit on websites like Zillow.

-From my own experience, they appeared to offer low rates, but perhaps not the absolute lowest of the many lenders listed on Zillow.
+From my own experience, they appeared to offer low rates, but perhaps not the absolute lowest of the many lenders listed in the online comparison tables.

 And don’t forget about the lender fees!
 To that end, Neighbors Bank doesn’t mention what fees they charge, so it’s unclear if they charge a loan origination fee or other common fees like underwriting or processing fees.